mirceaciu/ubuntu-stick/README.md

 ## Usage

-1. Flashing the `arduino-HC-S501` to Arduino:
+1. Flash `arduino-HC-S501` to Arduino:

 2. The program is executed by calling the python script: `python python-os-nav.py <usbPortNumber>`, where:

 `<usbPortNumber>` must be replace with the USB port where the arduino board is connected.

 !!
 If you need to change the connection parameters, edit line 9 in `python-os-nav.py`:

 `ser = serial.Serial('/dev/ttyUSB'+sys.argv[1], 115200)`, and set `/dev/ttyUSB'+sys.argv[1]` to your needs. (ex: '/dev/ttyS0')